jamesgulliford57/heston-type-models/README.md

 - Range of volatilities and prices to plot surface
 - Parallelise over volatilities/prices/paths, possibly with a hybrid scheme in Fortran
 - Error handling
+- Implied volatility - sometimes get negative values and would also think would more reliably be close to actual SDE volatility

 ### New Features
 - Add American options - expectation of discounted payoff for optimal exercise strategy